 Antigens can be considered the active ingredients in vaccines because they are the parts of the vaccine to which an immune response is generated.
 Most often these components are whole viruses or bacteria, parts of the viruses or bacteria, or products made by bacteria, called toxins.
+Some vaccines against COVID-19 also use nucleic acids.
 Learn more about how vaccines are made.

 Adjuvants are substances added to vaccines that allow them to work better by enhancing the immune response to the vaccine, decreasing the quantity of vaccine needed to gain protective immunity, or lowering the number of doses required.
 Currently, five types of adjuvants are approved for use in the United States: